MARINE BIOLOGY course

 After breakfast we make our way along the scenic Garden Route to Plettenberg Bay which is your last stop for the tour.
 In the afternoon we head out to sea again, this time for a close encounter with the charismatic and playful Cape Fur Seals.
 Visit these playful creatures at a large breeding colony and enter their world for a snorkel with them.

-Launching nice and early, this is a full day at sea looking for and learning about the large diversity of cetaceans found along the southern Cape coastline.
-Working with an experienced skipper and crew, enter the realm of sustainable tourism, learning about the boat-based whale watching industry, the impacts it can have on the animals that sustain it, and chatting about local research ensuring the industry continues for years to come.
+Launching nice and early, this is a full morning at sea looking for and learning about the large diversity of cetaceans found along the southern Cape coastline.
+Enter the realm of sustainable tourism, learning about the boat-based whale-watching industry, the impacts it can have on the animals that sustain it, and chatting about local research ensuring the industry continues for years to come.
+After lunch, hike the magnificent Robberg Peninsula, looking for marine life along the way.

-Coastal impact research is the focus this morning as we join the local NVT research team to participate in beach plastics research and breeding shorebird impacts field work.
-See up close and personal the impacts humans have on coastal biodiversity and learn about innovative coastal intervention work that enables local biodiversity to co-exist with visitors on our beaches.
-After lunch, sit and chat about careers in conservation with Dr Mark Brown, as he shares his experiences of mentoring ecology students for over 20 years.
+Immerse yourself in the fabulous Keurbooms Estuary, seeing what life we find there, and deploying some BRUV’s to monitor fish.
+See up close the impacts that humans have on coastal biodiversity and learn about innovative coastal intervention work that enables local biodiversity to coexist with visitors on our beaches.
+Sit and chat about careers in conservation with Dr Mark Brown, as he shares experiences of mentoring ecology students for over 20 years.

 Today is a sad day as we have to say goodbye.
 After breakfast, we will take you to George Airport where you will start to make your way back home.
 We are sure this experience will benefit you throughout your career and will never be forgotten.